1 ½teaspoons (9 grams)fine salt*we prefer using sea salt

 In a large bowl, add the sourdough starter.
-Mix in the water, stirring until it is completely dissolved.
-Add the flour and salt.
-Stir with a dough whisk or wooden spoon until a thick, shaggy dough forms.
-If the dough is too thick to stir, finish mixing dough by hand in the bowl until all the flour has been absorbed.
-Cover the bowl with a clean, damp kitchen towel and let the dough rest for 30 minutes.
+Add in water and use a dough whisk or a wooden spoon to stir until dissolved.
+Stir in the flour and salt until a shaggy looking dough forms.
+Finish mixing dough by hand in the bowl until all the flour has been absorbed.
+Cover the bowl with a clean, damp kitchen towel and let the dough rest for 30-45 minutes.

 Lightly flour your countertop.
 Pull the dough from the bowl and shape the dough by stretching and folding it again.
 Let the dough rest 10 – 15 minutes.
-Line a medium bowl with a towel or use a banneton with linen cover, and dust heavily with flour.
-Let dough rise for 30 -60 minutes.
+Line a medium sized bowl with a towel, or use a banneton bowl with linen cover (see photos), and dust heavily with flour.
+Let dough rise in it for 45-60 minutes.

-Place the dutch oven in the oven and bake with the bread covered for 30 minutes.
-Remove the lid and bake for 20 more minutes.
-Using oven mitts, carefully remove the bread from inside the pot and bake it directly on the oven rack for 10 minutes to crisp the exterior (if needed).
+Place the covered pot in the the oven and bake the bread covered for 30 minutes.
+Remove the lid and bake 20 minutes.
+Using oven mitts, carefully remove the bread from the pot.
+Bake it directly on the oven rack for 5-10 minutes to crisp the exterior (if needed).
 To ensure your bread is cooked through you can check the internal temperature.
 It should be 195ºF to 205ºF.

 What size dutch oven for sourdough bread?
 I recommend using a 4 to 5-quart Dutch oven for this sourdough bread recipe.To make extra tangy sourdough bread, replace 1/4 teaspoon (up to 1/2 teaspoon) of the salt with citric acid or sour salt for a tangy kick to your sourdough.You can substitute bread flour for all-purpose flour, using a 1:1 ratio.
 Or use this overnight sourdough recipe which uses bread flour instead of all-purpose.
 Want to use whole wheat flour?
 Substitute up to 1 1/2 cups of whole wheat flour for all-purpose flour and add 1 Tablespoon of vital wheat gluten to get the best rise.Store sourdough bread at room temperature in a bag for up to 5 days.